Second Language Studies

 Relationship to Other Course WorkELI courses are equivalent to 3-credit courses when considering a student's course load.
 Students placed into ELI courses need to reduce the number of additional credit courses they can take and should expect to make slower progress in their regular UH Manoa studies.
 This is an especially important factor in some graduate programs and should be considered carefully by students whose time or financial support is limited.

 College of Languages, Linguistics and Literature

-The Hawai‘i English Language Program (HELP), administered by the Department of SLS, is a noncredit, comprehensive, intensive ESL program for students who wish to improve their English language proficiency for academic, business, or professional pursuits.
-Most students in the program are preparing to enter an American college or university, although many are studying English for other reasons.
-In addition to TOEFL and TOEIC preparation courses, HELP offers a fully integrated, content-based curriculum to prepare students for success in academic study.
+The Hawai'i English Language Program (HELP), administered by the Department of SLS, is a noncredit intensive academic English skills program for students who wish to improve their English language proficiency for academic, business, or professional pursuits.
+Most students in the program are preparing to enter UH Manoa or another American college or university.
+HELP students may receive Conditional Admission to UH Manoa without a TOEFL score by completing two terms at the highest level of HELP, after which they may take the ELI placement exam to see if further English preparation is needed.
+HELP offers a skills-focused content-based curriculum to prepare students for success in academic study in addition to TOEFL preparation courses.
 Admission to HELP is open to individuals 17 or older who have completed high school or its equivalent.
-There are four 8-week sessions each year beginning in January, April, August, and October.
-HELP also offers two 4-week summer programs in mid-June and mid-July.
+There are four 8-week sessions each year beginning in January, March, August, and October.
+HELP also offers 4-week summer programs in May, June, and July.
 For an application packet and information, go to www.hawaii.edu/eslhelp.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.